ProtoconNet/protocon-general-doc-ko/docs/sdk/java.rst

     kp.getPrivateKey(); // returns private key of the keypair kp.getPublicKey(); // returns public key of the keypair

-Get keypair from your private key
+Get Keypair From Your Private Key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 | If you already have own private key, create keypair with it!